RainbowwPhoenixx/witness-solver/README.md

 This feature approximately halves the number of states that need to be checked.

 ### Edges stones
 Stones on edges that are perpandicular to the candidate solution path cannot be validated.
-The benchmark for this feature was realised on the following puzzle, which has 518087 solutions:
+The benchmark for this feature was done on the following puzzle, which has 518087 solutions:

 ![Early stone check benchmark puzzle](images/early_stone_check_bench.png)

 |         | Number of states searched | Time |
 |---------|---------------------------|------|
 | Without | 17207595                  | 4.5s |